o3de/o3de.org/content/docs/welcome-guide/tours/editor-tour.md

    * **Help** - Help menu items provide links to O3DE community and documentation resources.

    The Tool Bar provides easy access to various editor tools and features.
-On the left are buttons to open various O3DE tools and editors, on the right are controls to run your project or activate simulation in editor.
+On the left are buttons to open various O3DE tools and editors, on the right are controls to run your project or activate in-editor simulation.
 The Tool Bar is docked at the top of the editor by default, but you can also dock it vertically on the edges of the editor.
 To customize the toolbar, right-click anywhere on the toolbar and select **Customize** from the context menu.
 You can choose which toolbars to include, and add commands to the toolbar.

 * **B:** On the left side of O3DE Editor, **Entity Outliner** displays a list of entities and prefabs in the current level.
 Right-click in Entity Outliner to open the context menu to create entities and instantiate prefabs.
 When an entity or prefab is selected in Entity Outliner, the context menu also has options to duplicate or delete entities, find selected entities and prefabs, organize the list, and open the properties for the selected entity or prefab.